 Julia’s Eyes is a Spanish Thriller (Los ojos de julia) directed by Guillem Morales.
 It sees Belén Rueda in the lead role.
 The story revolves around a lady with degenerative vision condition who’s trying to get to the bottom of the death of her twin sister.
 The thriller is quite gripping but does leave a few threads open.
 Do give it a watch.
-Without further ado, let’s get to the plot.
-Here’s Julia’s Eyes explained.
+Without further ado, here’s the plot and ending of Julia’s Eyes explained.
 Spoilers Ahead.

 Let’s take it from the top.